JulieT-012/Sales-Data-Analysis/README.md

 ## 📏 Key Metrics:

-1. What is the Total Sales Revenue?
+1. Total Sales Revenue
-2. What is the Total Quantity Ordered?
+2. Quantity Ordered
-3. What are the Top-Performing Product Lines by Sales?
+3. Top-Performing Product Lines by Sales
-4. Who are the Top Customers by Revenue?
+4. Top Customers by Revenue
-5. What is the Average Quantity per Product Line?
+5. Average Quantity per Product Line
-6. What are the Top-Performing Deal Size (Small, Medium, Large) by Sales?
+6. Top-Performing Deal Size (Small, Medium, Large) by Sales
-7. What are the Order Status by Sales?
+7. Order Status by Sales
-8. What are the Monthly and Yearly Sales Trends?
+8. Monthly and Yearly Sales Trends

 ## 🛠 Skills & Concepts Demonstrated

-# ✔ Excel:
+### ✔ Excel:
 - Cleaned raw sales data: removed duplicates, corrected date formats, and standardized product categories.
 - Created pivot tables and charts to track sales by product line, deal size, and customer.
 - Built a mini Excel dashboard for quick insights using slicers, conditional formatting, and custom calculations.

-# ✔ SQL:
+### ✔ SQL:
 - Queried the dataset to calculate total sales, product-wise averages, customer groupings, and deal size distributions.
 - Used aggregation functions and grouping to summarize insights for business understanding.
 - Applied data filtering and sorting for targeted analysis.

-# ✔ Power BI:
+### ✔ Power BI:
 - Modeled the cleaned data and created a dynamic dashboard with KPI cards, bar charts, and trend lines.
 - Used slicers and filters to make the dashboard interactive and flexible for business use.
 - Visualized insights across product lines, time periods, and customer segments.